"Chair Classes are For the Elderly"

 Why Should I Do Chair Pilates

 The chair will stabilise and balance your pelvis.
 We begin the sessions with awareness of the alignment of our pelvis and start with breath and connection.
-The chair maintains our pelvic stability and alignment, as we work through the body with many moves - from the shoulders to the neck, into the arms and the back, to the flexibility of the back, and giving length to our posterior, anterior and lateral chains of the body.
+The chair maintains our pelvic stability and alignment, as we work through the body - with many moves - from the shoulders to the neck, into the arms and the back, to the flexibility of the back, and giving length to our posterior, anterior and lateral chains of the body.
 Because our pelvis is stable, the process of lengthening becomes instantly and safely effective.
-We use the chair as stability for our resistance work too, for instance we create our own resistance apparatus with a band and a chair - in an instant!
-In all chair sessions we always find every stabiliser and every mover from top to tail.
+We use the chair as stability for our resistance work too, for instance we create our own resistance apparatus with a band around the chair - in an instant!
+In all chair sessions we find every stabiliser and every mover from top to tail.

 We also stand and use the back of the chair as a barre.
 During the barre phase of the sessions we find every stabiliser and mover from tail to toe with the luxury of our own "just right" barre.
 This adds confidence and support to every move and, for example, allows us to increase our technique with our eyes closed, and when standing on one leg, and indeed when moving through one foot at a time.

 Any imbalances in the body are felt and corrected, leading to effective and constant progress.

 When Is A Chair Session "better than" A Matwork Session

 Think of them simply as sessions that use different apparatus.
 The apparatus that you feel is better for you on the day is the deciding factor.
 I would say neither chair, nor matwork, is "better than" - both are excellent full body workouts.
 The question is how do you feel today, what's going on for you?

 In matwork - we stand, lie down, roll on our spines, go onto our knees.